 - the social utility of the activity that creates the risk of harm.

 Additionally schools enrolling international students under the age of 18 (who are not being cared for by a parent or suitable relative) are expected to have a comprehensive homestay policy and procedures in place to assess and monitor the suitability of accommodation arrangements.
-See ISP Quality Standards and School Resources under Department resources.
+See International Student Program (ISP) Quality Standards and School Resources under

 Duty of care to students outside the school

-A number of cases have established that, in some circumstances, a school’s duty (and therefore the Department’s duty) will extend beyond school hours and outside of school grounds.
+The law has established that, in some circumstances, a school’s duty (and therefore the Department’s duty) will extend beyond school hours and outside of school grounds.
 The duty will be extended to outside school hours and premises when the relationship between the school and the student requires it in the particular circumstances.
+For example, in some circumstances schools may be liable for injury sustained by students in the playground before school begins for the day, particularly if it occurs during the period of time for which the school yard is supervised.

-- In 1996, a non government school in NSW (Trustees of the Roman Catholic Church for the Diocese of Bathurst v Koffman) was found liable for an injury to a primary student at an unsupervised bus stop approximately 350 metres from the school and located outside a government secondary school.
-In that case, the school was aware that a large group of students regularly caught the bus from outside the neighbouring secondary school, and that there was a risk of harm.
-Moreover, a teacher from the primary school witnessed the incident but did not intervene.
-The Court found that the teacher-student relationship was still in existence at the time of the injury, and therefore the school authority had a duty of care.
+In one case, a non-government school was found liable for injury to a primary student at an unsupervised bus stop approximately 350 metres from the school and located outside a government secondary school.
+The school knew that a large group of students regularly caught the bus from outside the neighbouring secondary school, and that there was a risk of harm.
+In addition, a teacher from the primary school witnessed the incident but did not intervene.
+The court found that the teacher-student relationship was still in existence at the time of the injury, and therefore the school authority had a duty of care.

 Whether the duty extends outside of school grounds therefore depends on all the circumstances of each individual case, and the school’s knowledge of any dangers.

 It is important that schools clearly inform parents when playground supervision will be provided and that no formal supervision of the playground occurs outside those hours.
-Similarly, some risks outside of school (as in Graham’s case) will involve informing parents of bus arrangements and leaving it to parents to make appropriate arrangements for transporting their children to and from school.
+Similarly, some risks outside of school will involve informing parents of bus arrangements and leaving it to parents to make appropriate arrangements for transporting their children to and from school.

-There will be other situations in which schools will be under a duty to take reasonable steps.
+There will be other situations in which schools will be under a duty to take reasonable steps to avoid injury.
 For example, a known bully on a school bus may require the school to suspend or refuse to transport the bully.
 If the danger to students is beyond the control of the school, reasonable steps may involve contacting police or issuing warnings to parents.

 Negligent advice: teachers